OpenMoonRay/openmoonray-docs/docs/user-reference/tools/hydra/hdmoonray-features.md

 Materials are defined using the UsdShade model : i.e. as networks of connected Shader prims nested inside the Material prim.

 You can use any of the MoonRay material and map shaders inside a material network.
-The USD scene delegate requires shaders to be registered with SDR : see [Hd MoonRay Setup](hdmoonray-setup) for information on how to set this up.
+The USD scene delegate requires shaders to be registered with SDR : see [HdMoonRay Setup]({{ "/user-reference/tools/hydra/hdmoonray-setup/" | absolute_url }}) for information on how to set this up.

 HdMoonRay creates a default material that is assigned to any geometry without an explicit assignment.
 This default material renders the geometry using the values of the displayColor and displayOpacity primvars.
 Also created is a solid magenta error material, used in place of materials that either cannot be found or fail to generate a valid MoonRay material object.
 # Instancing